LINDSAY MAHON RATHNAM

 Book Manuscript:

-Herodotus' Therapy of Judgment: The Histories as a Guide to Thinking Across Cultures
+Herodotus' Therapy of Judgment: The Histories as a Guide to Thinking Across Cultures: under review

 RESEARCH